Sander-Works/Parallell-labs/lab2/lab2.md

 * `Main`.java:  Run the three above versions for `RUNS=5` times and compute the average execution time of each version.

 Your task for this exercise is to run the program and complete the implementation of the `Main.java` to compute the speedup of the two parallel versions.
 Discuss the result.

+## What To Submit

+Complete the the exercises in this lab and put your code along with **lab2_report** (Markdown, TXT or PDF file) into the **lab2** directory of your repository.
+Commit and push your changes and remember to check the GitHub website to make sure all files have been submitted.

 ## References: